nuagenetworks/nuage-metroae/Documentation/SETUP.md

  5. Execute the command: `ssh-copy-id-hostname`, where *hostname* is the name of the Ansible Host.
 This command copies the public key to the *Target Server* and to the *Ansible Host*.
  6. Enter the MetroAG User's password, if prompted.

 ## Installing ovftool for VMware Environment
  If you are installing VSP components in a VMware environment (ESXi/vCenter) you will also need to download and install the [ovftool](https://www.vmware.com/support/developer/ovf/) from VMware.
 MetroAG uses ovftool for OVA operations.

 ## Next Steps
+* Proceed to [BUILD.md](BUILD.md) for instructions on definining your network environment and deployment specifics.

-* If you would like to deploy Nuage software components for the first time or add new components to an existing deployment, proceed to [BUILD.md](BUILD.md) for instructions on customizing the environment and deploying.
+* If you would like to deploy Nuage software components from scratch, proceed to [BUILD.md](BUILD.md).

-* If you would like to upgrade existing Nuage software components to a newer version, proceed to `UPGRADE.md` for instructions on customizing the environment and upgrading.
+* If you then would like to upgrade existing Nuage software components to a newer version, proceed to [UPGRADE.md](UPGRADE.md).

-* If you have previously deployed VSP, and would like to remove it and start over, proceed to `DESTROY.md` for instructions on removing an existing deployment.
+* If you have previously deployed VSP, and would like to remove it and start over, proceed to [DESTROY.md](DESTROY.md) for instructions on removing an existing deployment.

 ---
 Report bugs you find and suggest new features and enhancements via the [GitHub Issues](https://github.com/nuagenetworks/nuage-metro/issues "nuage-metro issues") feature.